 The type of light depends on two main factors:

 The bigger the light, the softer the light.
 The bigger the light, the less shadows

 The greater the distance the light source from the subject means that the light is relatively smaller with respect to the subject – i.e. the harder the light

 SOFT LIGHT = big light source, close to the subject

 HARD LIGHT = small light source, far away from subject

-The sun for example is a source of hard light when shining bright in the sky – it makes shadows!
-But then lets say its a cloudy day, the light from the sun is diffused thereby changing it to be a soft light source from the sky.
+The sun, for example, is a source of hard light when shining brightly in the sky – it makes shadows!
+But then let’s say its a cloudy day, the light from the sun is diffused thereby changing it to be a soft light source from the sky.

 Dr Ripoll said he likes to uses bouncers attached to his twin flash system.
 And he takes this a step further to provide well balanced soft light when taking dental photographs by folding a piece of paper around the bouncers (an ingenious cheap way to modify your light source).
 He recommends the Lumiquest bouncers.

 Silvestre said to us all that we should never use brackets and a diffuser (bouncers with paper) since the two components contradict each other’s purpose!
 Because by using a bracket to extend the twin flashes (i.e. make them further away from the subject) you make the light harder) and by using bouncers you are trying to soften the light.
 Forget the brackets, not needed!